 In France and Italy, satellite capacity is marketed by Orange and Telecom Italia respectively.
 In the other countries covered (notably the United Kingdom, Ireland, Spain, Portugal, Germany, Austria), Eutelsat markets its own retail offerings for people who live outside the areas covered by fibre.
-The packages offer ultra-fast speeds (from 30 to 100 Mbps) and unlimited data, guaranteeing subscribers far from traditional networks speeds comparable to those of fibre optics with a range of competitive and affordable tariffs (from $\leq$ 30/month to $\leq$ 70/month) with low installation costs, combined with free installation and provision of all equipment included in the monthly tariff for the majority of customers.
+The packages offer ultra-fast speeds (from 30 to 100 Mbps) and unlimited data, guaranteeing subscribers far from traditional networks speeds comparable to those of fibre optics with a range of competitive and affordable tariffs (from 30 euros/month to 70 euros/month) with low installation costs, combined with free installation and provision of all equipment included in the monthly tariff for the majority of customers.

-In Africa, the Group addresses the connectivity needs of individuals, businesses and governments with services active in some 15 countries at this stage, in particular in the Democratic Republic of Congo, Nigeria, South Africa, Cameroon and Côte d'Ivoire, with the prospect of serving a growing number of national markets in the future.
-In some countries (e.g. the Democratic Republic of Congo or Côte d'Ivoire), Eutelsat markets its own services directly, which are tailored to the African market, while in others it relies on partners (e.g. Coolink in Nigeria or Paratus in South Africa).
+In Africa, the Group addresses the connectivity needs of individuals, businesses and governments with services active in some 15 countries at this stage, in particular in the Democratic Republic of Congo, Nigeria, South Africa, Cameroon and Ivory Coast, with the prospect of serving a growing number of national markets in the future.
+In some countries (e.g. the Democratic Republic of Congo or Ivory Coast), Eutelsat markets its own services directly, which are tailored to the African market, while in others it relies on partners (e.g. Coolink in Nigeria or Paratus in South Africa).
 The services that started with the lease of HTS capacity on the fleet of the operator Yahsat are gradually being migrated to the EUTELSAT KONNECT satellite.

-In addition, Eutelsat provides Ka-band capacity for satellite Internet access in Latin America on the EUTELSAT 65 West A satellite, most of which is sold to EchoStar.
+In addition, Eutelsat provides Ka-band capacity for satellite Internet access in Latin America on the EUTELSAT 65 WEST A satellite, most of which is sold to EchoStar.
 Since autumn 2016, Eutelsat has also been providing satellite Internet access services in Russia on the EUTELSAT 36C satellite, notably through a partnership with Tricolor.

-2.2.2.2 Data & Professional Video
+Data & Professional Video